August 18 2023

 Let's see how some tricks can improve the Google PageSpeed Insight score but fail the Core Web Vitals tests.

-In the dynamic world of the web, where every detail can make a difference in positioning and user experience, Google has made a significant qualitative leap in its evaluation methodology.
-Since Google introduced PageSpeed Insights – tools that for years have been the reference for developers and SEOs to evaluate the performance of their sites – its evolution has led to the advent of Core Web Vitals.
-This new suite of metrics not only measures a website's efficiency and speed, but goes further by focusing on the actual user experience.
+In the dynamic world of the web, where every detail can mean a difference in positioning and user experience, Google has made a notable qualitative leap in its evaluation methodology.
+Since Google introduced PageSpeed Insights – tools that for years have been the reference for developers and SEOs to evaluate the performance of their sites – its evolution led to the advent of Core Web Vitals.
+This new suite of metrics not only measures the efficiency and speed of a website, but goes further, focusing on the actual user experience.
+By analyzing crucial aspects such as loading time, interactivity and visual stability, i Core Web Vitals they offer a more in-depth and complete overview of how a site is perceived by users, highlighting the importance of optimizations that go beyond simple loading times.

 I Core Web Vitals: The transition from Vanity Metrics to Crucial Tools